Skip navigation

 As trusted experts in home comfort, we know the decision between repairing or replacing your HVAC system can feel overwhelming—especially in our hot, humid Florida climate.
 That’s why we want to make this simple, clear, and tailored to your home’s needs.
-Many homeowners come to us asking about HVAC replacement and/or repair in St. Johns, and understanding the difference starts with evaluating a few key factors that impact comfort, cost, and long-term value.
+Many homeowners come to us asking about HVAC replacement and/or repair in Jacksonville, and understanding the difference starts with evaluating a few key factors that impact comfort, cost, and long-term value.

 How Old Is Your HVAC System?
+(When Age Signals Replacement)

 Age is one of the most important indicators of whether you should repair or replace.
 In Florida, HVAC systems work harder and wear down faster than in most parts of the country.
 While the national average lifespan is 12–15 years, our climate often reduces that to 10–12 years.